HecVini/Replication_PesticidesPaper_Environmental2024/CleanResults/README.md

+# README
 - `Scripts`: create five R scripts to perfom the Replication

-- 'VersaoFinal_Replication.R'- create and execute the functions used to replicate Tables3-6 from the paper.
+- `VersaoFinal_Replication.R'- create and execute the functions used to replicate Tables3-6 from the paper.
 It is computational demanding and take some time to run.
 All the estimations results are saved in multiple .csv files.

 - 'Table2.R', ..., 'Table6.R': scripts that produce the final tables from replication.
 It uses as input the multiple .csv files saved on `RegressionResults` subfolder